moonlight-coding/mlc-translate-server/README.md

 - Has api endpoints to:
   - create a translation
   - remove a translation
   - make a query to fetch the translations which interest us (can select a locale, a project, a group etc...), with or without the history of each translation.
+Each group can be combined with its timestamp, to only fetch the groups that have expired.
+- stores the creation date in the translations for cache support

 ## TODO

-- store the creation date in the translations
-- store in a cache file the timestamp of the last edition of a single project, and for each of its groups.
+- store in a cache file the timestamps, currently the timestamps are rebuilt by using the endpoints of the API.
-- add in the endpoint `/query` a body field `timestamp`. `/query` will return the translation of the project/group, only if the timestamp of that project/group is superior to the given timestamp.
-The new timestamp must be returned too.

 ## Installation